Back

 NJ WorkAbility

-Administered by the State's Division of Disability Services (DDS), NJ WorkAbility offers people with disabilities the opportunity to receive full Medicaid coverage while working and earning salaries of up to about $65,000 / year.
+Administered by DDS, NJ WorkAbility offers people with disabilities the opportunity to receive full Medicaid coverage while working, regardless of income or assets.

 NJ FINLIT